tschiemer/sqmix-mitm/README.md

 # sqmix-mitm
-Man-in-the-Middle basis for SQ Mix control
+Man-in-the-Middle basis for SQMidi Mix control

-Please be aware that this library is intended to allow for integration of SQ mixing surfaces into other software solutions where the software provided is insufficient for actual integration.
+Please be aware that this library is intended to allow for integration of SQMidi mixing surfaces into other software solutions where the software provided is insufficient for actual integration.

 The `sq-mitm` utility is an example of how channel select, midi faders and midi soft controls can be integrated.
-Noticably, for actual use official client software (such as SQ MixPad) is required.
+Noticably, for actual use official client software (such as SQMidi MixPad) is required.
 This is not a standalone solution.

 ## Utils